Greg Horn, Pastor & Head of Staff

-Greg is married to Sarah Touborg-Horn, who is Editor-in-Chief of the Arts at Pearson Education.
-They are parents of middle-schooler William and Margaret (Maggie), who is in grade school.
-Greg loves to read, teach, travel, ski, re-watch movies, and do anything with his children and his rescue-dog, Gollie.
+Greg is married to Sarah Touborg-Horn, who is Editor at W.W.
+Norton & Co.
+Publishers in New York City.
+They are parents of high-schooler Will and middle schooler, Maggie.
+Greg loves to read, teach, travel, ski, re-watch movies, and do anything with his children and his rescue-dogs, Gollie and Percy.
 He can be reached at 908 868 6441 and at .

 Katherine Scott-Kirschner, Associate Pastor for Youth & Families